 Is Your Air Filter Dirty?

 Check your air filter to see if it’s clogged with dirt and dust.
 If it is, the airflow to your furnace has been compromised.
 Your furnace will shut down to protect itself from damage.
 A dirty filter will cause added wear and tear on your furnace and reduce its expected lifespan.
 Replace the dirty air filter and try to turn your furnace on.
 If your furnace started heating again, you probably don’t need to have it serviced.
-Otherwise, a heating services expert should be able to determine the problem and then do the necessary repairs.
+Otherwise, a heating services expert should be able to determine the problem and then do the necessary heating repairs.

 Always Be Safe